The Inventory module is specifically designed to meet all your inventory needs.

 - Location Materials - Once you have set up locations, you can assign your stocked materials to the locations where they are stored.
 Although a material can be stored at multiple locations, inventory transactions for that material are tracked separately for each location.
 Materials stored at multiple locations can be transferred from one location to another as necessary.
 The system will update material quantities for both locations and make the corresponding GL entries.
 For more information, see IN Location Materials .

-- Inventory Adjustments and Physical Count - Adjustments to inventory are entered
+- Inventory Adjustments and Physical Count - Adjustments to inventory are entered using two forms:

 - IN Adjustment Entry - Adjustments posted in IN Adjustment Entry are typically due to write-offs, damage and loss, or mis-postings.